courtneyjkeeler/grex-telescope.github.io/docs/software/gripes.md

   TCPBorphServer, which is incompatible with `casperfpga`
 - TCOBorphServer is running through init.d and not systemd, for some reason, and all of it's logs are discarded.
 Why?????
+- PSRDADA is completley undocumented
+- The dada interface to heimdall is undocumented